realworldocaml/book/en/05-records.md

 - : string = "time: 2012-06-26 18:44:13.807826"
 ```

-(As a side note, the above is our first use of the `Fn` module which
+As a side note, the above is our first use of the `Fn` module (short
-provides a collection of useful primitives for dealing with functions.
+for "function") which provides a collection of useful primitives for
-`Fn.id` is the identity function.)
+dealing with functions.  `Fn.id` is the identity function.

 `fieldslib` also provides higher-level operators, like `Fields.fold`
 and `Fields.iter`, which let you iterate over all the fields of a